 Recently added presentations include the following:

-Getting to Know Wyoming's Workforce.
-Presented at the Wyoming Department of Workforce Services Annual Meeting on October 30, 2024, by Michael Moore, R&P Research Supervisor.
+Youth Ages 15-19 in Wyoming's Workforce.
+Presented to the Wyoming Workforce Development Council on January 9, 2025, by Michael Moore, R&P Research Supervisor.

-An Update on Wyoming’s Labor Market – Fall 2024.
-Presented to the Wyoming Workforce Development Council on September 12, 2024, by Michael Moore, R&P Research Supervisor.
+Identifying In-Demand Occupations in Wyoming.
+Presented to the Wyoming Workforce Development Council on November 6, 2024, by Michael Moore, R&P Research Supervisor.

 All presentations are available by clicking here.